All Episodes

 Wait a minute.

-If you get killed, you're still in a game, you just lose experience.
+If you get killed, you're still in the game.

 Yes, you will come back to life minus a couple of hours of experience.